jultty/tori/docs/development/check.md

 Through the parsed `packages` configuration file at the root of the configuration directory (`~/.config/tori/packages` by default), both package lists are sorted and deduplicated before they can be filtered by each other using `grep` inverted matching.

 This allows obtaining both differences and displaying them to the user.
-If no resolution strategy has been configured or passed through the command line interface, several options are displayed:
+If no conflict resolution strategy has been configured or passed through the command line interface, several options are displayed:

 1. Install/uninstall all
 2. Enter packages to install/uninstall